NarHakobyan/underscore.get/README.md

 Or globally

 <include src="./dist/global-bundle.js">
-*Note: this does not bundle lowdash and must be included in your index.html after the lowdash library.
+*Note: this does not bundle underscore and must be included in your index.html after the underscore library.

 ##Don't forget to star the [github repository!](https://github.com/NarHakobyan/underscore.get)